Kazakhstan–Spain relations: Agreements

 Since 1992, both nations have signed several bilateral agreements such as Agreement on the Reciprocal Promotion and Protection of Investments (1995); Agreement on Economic and Industrial Cooperation (1997); Agreement on Cultural, Educational and Scientific Cooperation (1997); Agreement to transport equipment and military personnel through Kazakh territory for Spanish stabilization and reconstruction in Afghanistan (2009); Agreement on the Elimination of Visas for Diplomatic Passport Holders (2009); Agreement on Tourism Cooperation (2009); Extradition Treaty (2012) and an Agreement on Military Cooperation (2013).

 Trade

 In 2015, trade between Kazakhstan and Spain totaled €1.3 billion Euros.
 Kazakhstan's main exports to Spain include: combustibles and lubricants, copper based products, inorganic chemical products, steel products and electrical equipment.
 Spain's main exports to Kazakhstan include: vehicles, air navigation equipment, construction equipment, clothing and shoes.
-Several Spanish multinational companies such as Obrascón Huarte Lain, Repsol, Talgo and Zara operate in Kazakhstan.